Research Hub > Types of USB Cables: The Ultimate Guide

 Micro-B Android phone chargers, video game consoles.
 2.0

-USB cable versions and types are essential to know in order to optimize the technology you're using.
-Nothing is more frustrating than having your new USB 3.1 device functioning at 2.0 speeds just because it's in the wrong port.
-Luckily, with this guide, you'll learn the difference so you can get the most out of your tech in no time.
+To optimize the technology you're using, it’s essential to understand USB cable versions and types.
+Nothing is more frustrating than having your new USB 3.1 device functioning at 2.0 speeds just because it's plugged into the wrong port.
+With this guide, you'll learn the differences to ensure you get the most out of your technology.

-Cable type can be thought of as the primary identifier when purchasing a USB cable.
+Cable type is usually the primary identifier when purchasing a USB cable.
 When searching online, it will often be the first thing you look for.
 Each type of USB cable has a unique shape that will help to identify it.

 USB Type-A

-Without a doubt, USB-A is the most common USB cable, and it is often the first that comes to mind when you hear the word "USB."
+Without a doubt, USB-A is the most common USB cable, and it is often the first that comes to mind when you hear "USB."
 Type-A supports all versions of USB and is found on virtually every piece of modern technology.
-This rectangular shaped plug is used for many devices like flash drives and often is one end of a cable for all the other types of USB like Micro or USB-C.
+This rectangular plug is used for many devices (flash drives, for instance) and often is one end of a cable for all other types of USB, such as Micro or USB-C.

 For instance, many USB cables will have a USB-A end to connect to a PC or power adapter, and another type on the other end to connect to a specific device.
 With most phone chargers, for example, the end that plugs into the wall adapter will be a USB Type-A cable.